alexnu/IonicFirebaseUI/README.md

 }
 ```

-and add the following lines to your package.json:
+- And add the following lines to your package.json:

 ```json
 "config": {